 Kiruna: the making of a city’s character

-Future Cities blog #18 - Kiruna: the making of a city’s character
+Future Cities Insight #18 - Kiruna: the making of a city’s character

 Cities always have a history.
 Indeed, sometimes just a brief one, if the city is relatively young.
 We seldom think of the city as the inhabitant, its origin and the historical events which may have shaped it.
 For instance, I think of the great fires in Umeå and Sundsvall, two cities in central and northern Sweden, which in 1888 completely changed the layout and planning of both cities.

 Umeå became the ’city of birches’ after planting birch trees as a way of making the city more fire-resistant, and in Sundsvall the partly burnt-down city was instead rebuilt using stone.
 As a result, Sundsvall became the ‘stone city’.

 What gives a city its character?
 Is it its inhabitants, its layout, its geographical location, its history or perhaps its greenery?
 To me, a city’s character is a combination of all these factors as well as many other things.